model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 }
 ```

-`old` allows evaluating any Rust expression, so long as it is free of
+`old` allows evaluating any Rust expression in the pre-call context, so long as
-side-effects.
-See also [this explanation](#changes-to-other-components).
-The
+it is free of side-effects.
+See also [this
-borrow checker enforces that the result of `old` cannot observe the mutations
+explanation](#changes-to-other-components).
+The borrow checker enforces that the
+mutations performed by e.g. `pop` cannot be observed by the history variable, as
-from e.g. `pop`, as that would defeat the purpose.
-If you wish to return
+that would defeat the purpose.
+If you wish to return borrowed content from
-borrowed content from `old`, make a copy instead (using e.g. `clone()`).
+`old`, make a copy instead (using e.g. `clone()`).

 Note also that `old` is syntax, not a function and implemented as an extraction
 and lifting during code generation.
 It can reference e.g. `pop`'s arguments but